 Inevitably, this all assumes that senior managers will give you the resources you need.
 In that sense, the best way to use the results is as a business case for web investment.

-As noted above, the Ozone Model exposes risks so clearly that it gives senior managers nowhere to hide.
-They have everything they need to know to make informed decisions about web.
+As noted above, the O3 Model exposes risks so clearly that it gives senior managers nowhere to hide.
+They have everything they need to make informed decisions about web.